-Located in the Eastern Mediterranean, the island of Cyprus is one of the most favorable jurisdictions to consider for corporate restructuring and relocation.
-There are many benefits to restructuring a private company into a Cyprus company including tax optimization and business environment advantages.
+Located in the Eastern Mediterranean, the island of Cyprus is one of the most favorable jurisdictions to consider for corporate restructuring, business expansion and relocation.
+There are many benefits to restructuring or expanding a private company into a Cyprus company including tax optimization and business environment advantages.

-The Aspen Trust Group examines the reasons behind most corporate restructuring efforts and the tax-efficient advantages of restructuring as a Cyprus company.
+The Aspen Trust Group examines the reasons behind most corporate relocation efforts and the tax-efficient advantages of formation as a Cyprus company.

 What is Corporate Restructuring?